Calculating Missouri Child Support

 What Is Considered Income?

 The definition of income for purposes of calculating child support is fairly broad.
-Among other things, it includes earnings from salaries, commissions, pensions, retirement benefits, severance pay, unemployment benefits, workers’ compensation, disability insurance benefits and Social Security benefits.
-Additionally, under appropriate circumstance, overtime pay, bonuses and other funds received may be categorized as income.
+Among other things, it includes earnings from salaries, commissions, pensions, retirement benefits, severance pay, unemployment benefits, workers’ compensation, disability insurance benefits, and Social Security benefits.
+Additionally, under appropriate circumstances, overtime pay, bonuses and other funds received may be categorized as income.

 Visitation Credit